DeWitt: I'm talking about a clean slate. Caroline: You ever try and clean an actual slate? You always see what was on it before.

 Beauty Is Never Tarnished: Averted.
 Apparently, Alpha wasn't programmed with this knowledge.
 He sliced up the beautiful Whiskey quite badly.
 Male beauty as well, as he does the same thing to Victor in "Briar Rose" (1x11).

-Berserk Button: Sleepers have this programmed in, as one might expect, but an interesting subversion comes from DeWitt, who does not like losing control of anything.
+Berserk Button: Sleepers have this programmed in, as one might expect, but DeWitt, who does not like losing control of anything.
 When that happens, rather than the psycho-fit more traditional for this trope, she goes into a cold and simmering rage that is far more dangerous in the end.

 Big Bad: We always knew Rossum was bad news, and as of "Getting Closer" (2x11), we know just who is in charge: Boyd Langton.
 Holy shit.

 Tango takes on a personality that only speaks French.
 Her handler can't understand what she's saying, nor can any viewers that don't speak French, as it is not subtitled.